 My final favorite money saving tool is Grove Collaborative.
-My family uses green cleaning (Six Dollar Family) supplies and green beauty products.
+My family uses green cleaning (Six Dollar Family) supplies and green beauty products (Six Dollar Family).
 Grove helps me save on the supplies for things to make homemade and on the products we don’t make ourselves.

 They carry everything from toilet paper to flea treatments for your pets.
 It’s all natural.
 Plus, Grove is a certified B Corp meaning they’re actually doing something good with their profits!